expatfile/next-runtime-env/README.md

 #### Using with Docker entrypoint

 It is possible to use this package as an `ENTRYPOINT` script inside a Dockerfile.
-This will generate your `__ENV.js` config file when the container boots and allow your `package.json` scripts to remain the unchanged.
+This will generate your `__ENV.js` config file when the container boots and allow your `package.json` scripts to remain unchanged.
 Of course `node` binary must be present in your container.

 ```dockerfile
 FROM node:alpine